 My name is Rebecca Aced-Molina.
 As a coach and consultant, I work with women leaders to transform your personal and professional life so you feel more confident and work with purpose and ease.
 I also support organizations create genuine collaboration, heartfelt accountability to results, and authentic engagement.

 My clients typically come from community benefit, public health or social change organizations; as that is where my backgrounds lies as well.
-In addition to coaching and consulting, I teach facilitation and coaching skills for managers at Compasspoint Non-profit Services, marketing and business development for new coaches at Leadership that Works, and currently training to facilitate an Interpersonal Dynamics course at the Stanford Graduate School of Business.
+In addition to coaching and consulting, I teach facilitation, coaching for managers, and conflict resolution with power and privilege in mind, at Compasspoint Non-profit Services; marketing and business development for new coaches at Leadership that Works, and co-facilitate an Interpersonal Dynamics course at the Stanford Graduate School of Business.

 Check out the Empowered Leader and Empowered Organization Programs below for more information.

 Here's what people are saying about working with Rebecca: